yoomeeshin/ExcelGuard-Risk-Validation-Platform/README.md

 An **AI-powered validation platform** for financial risk management.
 Automates Excel workbook validation to identify budget overruns, cash flow issues, and resource allocation problems - reducing analysis time from 40 hours to 2 minutes.

-**Built for Deloitte Risk Advisory** where analysts manually validated project financials across 200+ engagements.
+**Built for Big 4 Risk Advisory** where analysts manually validated project financials across 200+ engagements.
 All processing runs locally for data security.

 ---